openharmony/docs/en/application-dev/reference/apis-arkgraphics2d/_native_window.md

 **Description**

 Flushes the **OHNativeWindowBuffer** filled with the produced content to the buffer queue through an **OHNativeWindow** instance for content consumption.

+The system will close **fenFd**.
+You do not need to close it.

+This function is not thread-safe.

 **System capability**: SystemCapability.Graphic.Graphic2D.NativeWindow